Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Problem Statement

 \begin{problem}[Backward Reach-Avoid Set (BRAS)] Given the the planning model \eqref{eq:planning-model}, tracking model \eqref{eq:tracking-model}, goal set $\ol{\Xgoal}$, obstacles $\ol{\Obs}$, and a fixed time $\tf$, find the set of planning models states and trajectory parameters for which the robot reaches $\ol{\Xgoal}$ exactly at time $\tf$ while avoiding collisions with obstacles $\ol{\Obs}$ :

 \end{problem}

+Several remarks are in order to discuss our fixed time horizon, choice of goals and obstacles, and choice of tracking error model.

-\begin{rem} A fixed time horizon is reasonable because we seek to compute a trajectory near danger; the robot is already near its goal, but reaching the goal is difficult.
-The BRAS is a large set far from obstacles that can be used as a target set for other methods to reach safely. \end{rem}
+\begin{rem}[Fixed Final Time] A fixed time horizon is reasonable because we seek to compute a trajectory near danger; the robot is already near its goal, but reaching the goal is difficult.
+The BRAS is ideally a large set of initial conditions far from obstacles that can be used as a target set for other methods to reach safely. \end{rem}

-\begin{rem} We restrict the goal and obstacles to the workspace only to simplify exposition; we demonstrate more general goals and obstacles, such as in the robot's orientation, in Sections \ref{sec:experiments} and \ref{sec:drift_demo}. \end{rem}
+\begin{rem}[Goal and Obstacles] We restrict the goal and obstacles to the workspace only to simplify exposition; we demonstrate more general goals and obstacles, such as in the robot's orientation, in Sections \ref{sec:drift_demo}. \end{rem}